TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 A key feature of this library is the ability to define a context builder function when initializing a new action client.
 This object will then be passed as the second argument of the server action function.

 To build your context, first, when creating the safe action client, you have to provide an async function called `buildContext` as an option.
 You can return any object you want from here, and safely throw an error in this function's body.
-It will be caught, and the client will receive a `serverError` response.
+It will be caught, and the client will receive a `serverError` result.

 ```typescript
 // src/lib/safe-action.ts